parker-howell/parker-howell.github.io/docs/notes/econ604.md

 For direct mechanisms we write $\langle x, t \rangle$.

+> "Direct" = we ask you to directly report your types rather than sending messages through an arbitrary message space.

+> Now we give players a message space equal to their type space

 ### Thm "Groves Mechanism" (Aka VCG (Vickrey-Clarke-Groves) mechanisms.)
 Assume private values.
 If $x^*(\theta)$ maximizes social welfare for each $\theta$, then $x^*$ is truthfully implemented in ex post equilibrium by any direct mechanism $\langle x^*, t \rangle$ satisfying